radian-software/calendar-redacter/README.md

 on a cron job with the desired frequency.
 Your events should show up automatically in the target calendar you specified.

+## Security considerations

+The redaction isn't very smart as this is mostly a proof of concept.
+Check the source code to see how I did it.
+Basically I just remove specific ICS fields that I saw contained unnecessary information.
+There could be some I missed that did not turn up in sample data.

+Event and calendar IDs are transformed by unsalted SHA1 since they sometimes contain email addresses and other information in them.
+You might still be able to reverse the hash if you have a good guess of what the original values were.

 ## More details?

 I wrote this documentation in 5 minutes.
 If something is unclear just